 Cold Weather Accessories

 - Warm Hat: A warm hat is an absolute necessity for winter travel.
 It also doubles as a super cute accessory – I usually pack a few colors.
 You know, for the ‘gram.
 You want a hat that will stay on your head even in blustery gusts of wind and keep your ears nice and warm, so stay away from those brimmed ~travel girl types of hats and stick with reliable beanies instead.
 Personally I’m a fan of the ones with poofs on top, like this or this.
-Jeremy is more of a purist, and likes to wear beanies like this one, which is made from earth-friendly recycled wool and nylon.
+Jeremy is more of a purist, and likes to wear beanies like this one.
 To keep your head AND your face warm (and also ensure that nobody will ever talk to you) get this Cthulu Hat.
 And then send me pictures of you wearing it, please.

 - Scarves: I LOVE a chunky scarf.
 They’re my favorite accessory!
 And you will absolutely need a good scarf for your winter vacation.
-I love this super soft scarf from Royal Robbins, which is blended with wool and turns into a cute shawl or infinity scarf with a few well-placed buttons.
-I’m also a big fan of scarves that are big enough to double as blankets, like this one or this one.
+I love this super soft scarf, that comes in lots of cute colors.
+I’m also a big fan of scarves that are big enough to double as blankets, like this one.

 - Gloves: I get cold hands just sitting inside on the couch I love these merino wool gloves that work with touchscreens, because let’s face it, I have a hard enough time using my phone without wearing gloves.
 On extra cold adventures – or days that I’ll be playing in the snow – I layer my wool base layer gloves with this pair of leather and wool gloves.